 Noodle Partners seeks to build world class programs:

 World class in the quality of the educational experiences they provide.
 World class in the support students receive when they are dealing with problems ranging from a forgotten password to a serious scheduling problem.
 And world-class in the ease with which they help students achieve their career goals.

 Defining Online Success

-Every university sets its own goals.
+Each university sets its own strategy & goals.
 However, we believe the following criteria for online success are universal across higher education:

 Excellence: Your online programs must be as rigorous as your very best campus-based programs.
 This requires coupling curricula created by your faculty with the most effective methods of online delivery.
 As the number of online programs increases, competition for technical and instructional design excellence intensifies; programs that were cutting-edge five years ago now lag behind.

 Empiricism: Online delivery allows you to collect useful data on student recruitment, engagement, academic achievement and even success in the job market after graduation.
 This allows for early intervention and continuous improvement in your offerings.

 Scale: Building a great online program is expensive, which is why many niche programs have failed.
 We believe most programs should aspire, over time, to enroll at least 100 new students per year.
 That threshold is based on data suggesting thoughtful scale dilutes neither quality nor the perception of quality.
 Enrolling 100 or more students multiplies scheduling options, allowing students to participate in synchronous sessions regardless of lifestyle or time zone.
 Larger programs produce more data that can be used to improve outcomes.
 And scale yields a significant revenue surplus that can be used for faculty advancement, research, and scholarship.
 These investments lead to improvements in teaching and research, in student engagement and satisfaction, in diversity and — consequently — in the rankings of your institution overall.